SamuelBFavarin/HacktoberfestAlgorithmsExercices/README.md

-## Algorithms Exercices List
+## Algorithms Exercise List

-We are developing Algorithms and Data Structures exercises to help people around the world, to improve logic skills.
+We are developing Algorithms and Data Structures' exercises to help people around the world improve their logic skills.
 In this repository you will be able to create and test your algorithms.
-Look for all levels exercicies:
+The levels of exercises are as follows:

  - Easy Level;
  - Medium Level;
  - Hard Level;
  - Refactoring Level.

+Look for all levels of exercises:

 To contribute to this project, create a PR.
 If tested and approved, your code will be inserted!